Why the Target Interaction Model (TIM)

 Process should follow purpose.
 HR needs to understand where it’s coming from before it can articulate a new people-first proposition.
-This demands an honest evaluation of today’s HR service portfolio and user experience along with tomorrow’s business needs.
+This demands an honest evaluation of today’s HR service portfolio and user experience along with tomorrow’s business & people needs.
 The key is balancing economics with empathy.

 Unravelling existing processes and moving to an interaction perspective requires significant change management, combining communication, reskilling and HR’s participation in shaping this new world.